+I, Francis G. Maguine, (insert name) attest as an authorized representative of Stafford Green Inc. (insert name of applicant) that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detailed below.

+1. The Community Outreach Meeting was held on

+1/23/19 (insert date).

-10 75.
-CMR 300.400(1).
-I, 🔨 ford Green Inc. (insert name) attest as an authorized representative of Sta ford Green Inc. (insert name of applicant) that the applicant has complied with the requi rements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detail ed below. h - 1 1.
-The Community Outreach Meeting was held on(insert date).
-A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on 3.
-A copy of the meeting notice was also filed on 4.
-Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on// 4 / 1 \forall (insert date), which was at least seven calendar days prior to the community outreach meeting to abutters of the proposed address of the Marijuana Establishment, and residents within 300 feet of the property line of the petitioner as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.
-A copy of one of the notices sent to abutters and parties of interest as described in this section is attached as Attachment C (please clearly label the municipal notice in the upper right hand corner as Attachment C and upload it as part of this document; please only include a copy of one notice and please black out the name and the address of the addressee).
+- 2. A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on 1/16/19 (insert date), which was at least seven calendar days prior to the meeting.
+A copy of the newspaper notice is attached as Attachment A (please clearly label the newspaper notice in the upper right hand corner as Attachment A and upload it as part of this document). - 3.
+A copy of the meeting notice was also filed on 1/16/19 (insert date) with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
+A copy of the municipal notice is attached as Attachment B (please clearly label the municipal notice in the upper right-hand corner as Attachment B and upload it as part of this document). - 4.
+Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on 1/14/19 (insert date), which was at least seven calendar days prior to the community outreach meeting to abutters of the proposed address of the Marijuana Establishment, and residents within 300 feet of the property line of the petitioner as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.
+A copy of one of the notices sent to abutters and parties of interest as described in this section is attached as Attachment C (please clearly label the municipal notice in the upper right hand corner as Attachment C and upload it as part of this document; please only include a copy of one notice and please black out the name and the address of the addresse).